TheKodeToad/Letterbox/README.md

 # Letterbox
 A simplistic, lightweight ModMail ~~bot~~ app for Discord using modern features like forums.
+Uses [poise](https://crates.io/crates/poise) under the hood meaning it won't take much memory!

 ## Philosophy
 Advanced features like a web panel are not the goal here, nor is making the configuration flexible enough to satisfy absolutely everyone's needs.